-Confessions of a Hiking Mom: Bags of Poop, Busted Shoes, and Bare Feet
+Confessions of a Hiking Mom: Bags of Poo, Busted Shoes, and Bare Feet

 As a mom and a hiker, I’ve spent a lot of time in the woods with my kids.
-Hiking with your kids can be a rewarding experience, but it also can be nerve-racking.
+Hiking with your kids can be a rewarding experience, but it also can be interesting in that awkward kind of wat.
 You never know what your kids are going to say or do.
 As I think about the Appalachian Trail ahead of us and what it has in store for us, I can’t help but think back on some of the interesting experiences we’ve had in the past.
 Especially those moments where I did things I never would have expected.
 Here are a few of my favorite “I can’t believe I did that” moments.

 I’ve Carried Poop off a Summit